Relative critical loci and quiver moduli: A Lemma on commutators

 One can then identify the push-out $\mathcal G_{n+2}(\cat{B}|\cat{A},\tilde c)$ with the deformation of $\mathcal G_{n+2}(\cat{B}|\cat{A})$ by means of the morphism $\tilde{c}[1]$, as we have already done on several occasions; whence the notation.

-\begin{theorem} To any negative cyclic lift of the pair $(c,\tilde{c})$, one can associate a $(n+1)$-Calabi--Yau structure on $\cG_{n+1}(\cA,c)\to\cG_{n+2}(\cB|\cA,\tilde c)$. \end{theorem} \begin{remark} \begin{enumerate} \item The data we use is the same as Yeung's, who equivalently requires a lift of $c$ in relative negative cyclic homology. \item Note that using $T_\cB(\beta)$ for some class $\beta$ would just amount to picking a different homotopy from $c'$ to $0$, through the autohomotopy $\beta$ of $0$. \end{enumerate} \end{remark}
+\begin{theorem} Under the assumption that Lemma \ref{lemma-conj} holds, to any negative cyclic lift of the pair $(c,\tilde{c})$, one can associate a $(n+1)$-Calabi--Yau structure on $\cG_{n+1}(\cA,c)\to\cG_{n+2}(\cB|\cA,\tilde c)$. \end{theorem} \begin{remark} \begin{enumerate} \item The data we use is the same as Yeung's, who equivalently requires a lift of $c$ in relative negative cyclic homology. \item Note that using $T_\cB(\beta)$ for some class $\beta$ would just amount to picking a different homotopy from $c'$ to $0$, through the self-homotopy $\beta$ of $0$. \end{enumerate} \end{remark}